Fred Jackson (running back): Buffalo Bills

+In the 2010 season, Jackson finished with 222 carries for 927 rushing yards and five rushing touchdowns to go along with 31 receptions for 215 receiving yards and two receiving touchdowns in 16 games and 13 starts.

 In 2011, Jackson was having his best season to date, as the team's undisputed starting running back.
 Jackson had six 100-yard rushing games in the first ten weeks.
-During a Week Eleven loss to Miami, however, Jackson suffered a fractured fibula.
-Jackson was placed on injured reserve later in the week, and missed the remainder of the season.
-At the time of his injury, Jackson's 934 yards were third in the NFL.
+During a Week 11 loss to Miami, however, Jackson suffered a fractured fibula.
+Jackson was placed on injured reserve later in the week and missed the remainder of the season.
 The Bills had already been on a three-game losing streak when Jackson was injured, but lost all games but one for the rest of the 2011 season without Jackson.
 For his strong performance he was named to the USA Today All Joe Team as he was no longer Pro Bowl eligible.
+He was ranked 83rd by his fellow players on the NFL Top 100 Players of 2012.

 On May 5, 2012, Jackson signed a two-year contract extension, keeping him with the Bills until 2015.
+He finished the 2012 season with 115 carries for 437 rushing yards and three rushing touchdowns to go along with 34 receptions for 217 receiving yards and one receiving touchdown in ten games and eight starts.

 Jackson had arguably the best season of his career in 2013.
 Despite playing as the backup to C. J. Spiller most weeks, Jackson accumulated 1,283 yards from scrimmage and scored 10 total touchdowns.

-On October 19, 2014 Jackson suffered a groin injury against the Minnesota Vikings.
+On October 19, 2014, Jackson suffered a groin injury against the Minnesota Vikings.
 He returned on November 9 against the Kansas City Chiefs.
+Jackson finished the 2014 season with 141 carries for 525 rushing yards to go along with 66 receptions for 501 receiving yards and one receiving touchdown in 14 games and nine starts.

-On August 31, 2015, two days after he ran for 43 yards and a touchdown in a preseason win against the Pittsburgh Steelers, the Bills released Jackson as part of roster cuts.
+On August 31, 2015, the Bills released Jackson as part of roster cuts.
 He finished third on the Bills' all-time rushing list.

 Seattle Seahawks

 On September 7, 2015, Jackson signed a one-year deal with the Seattle Seahawks, reuniting him with former Buffalo teammate Marshawn Lynch.
+He finished the 2015 season with 26 carries for 100 rushing yards and 32 receptions for 257 receiving yards and two receiving touchdowns.

 The Seahawks clinched a Wild Card berth in the playoffs, marking Jackson's first time participating in the postseason.
-On January 10, the Seahawks beat the Vikings 10-9 in the Wild Card round of the playoffs, giving Jackson his first career playoff win.
+On January 10, the Seahawks beat the Vikings 10–9 in the Wild Card Round of the playoffs, giving Jackson his first career playoff win.